lrahbek/A2_AdvanceCognitiveNeuroscience/setup_git.md

 # How to set up and use GitHub in uCloud :)

 I dont know how comfortable we all are in git, so I have made a very clear (I hope) step-by-step guide, to set it up.
-If anything is confusing, let me know:))
+If anything is confusing, let me know:)) Also: I am sure that there might be more 'efficient' ways of pushing and pulling across forsk directly from the terminal, but I thought this would be the easiest way to do it and avoid conflicts when none of us are totally comfortable in GitHub:)).

 ## Forking and Cloning the Repository